BUFFALO MAC AND CHEESE ON YOUR TABLE IN 20 MINUTES!

 This beefy Buffalo Mac & Cheese is guaranteed to please everyone in the household.
 In fact, I’m not sure who is going to love this pasta more…

 - Your family?
-Because its creamy, cheesy, beefy and spiced with cumin, paprika and hot sauce.
+Because its creamy, cheesy, beefy and spiked with cumin, paprika and hot sauce.

 - Or You?
-Because it takes less than 15 minutes to prepare AND its lightened up!
+Because it takes less than 20 minutes to prepare AND its crazy delicious!

-Even if this Beefy Buffalo Mac & Cheese didn’t take only 20 minutes to make and wasn’t light – you and your family would still love it!
+Even if this Buffalo Mac & Cheese didn’t take only 20 minutes to make – you and your family would still love it!
 It’s the ultimate creamy comfort food that will have you licking the creamy, cheesy buffalo sauce off your plate – literally!

 WHAT BUFFALO SAUCE SHOULD I USE?